jclehner/nmrpflash/README.md

 It's also possible the bootloader itself is bricked, or that the particular device does not support the NMRP protocol.

+###### Stuck at "Waiting for remote to respond."

+The file transfer was successful, but the router still needs to actually write the data to the flash chip.
+Depending on the image size, this can take quite some time: times of 15 minutes and more have been reported.

+Some devices will send keep-alive packets (see [below](#received-keep-alive-request)) during this time, which are esentially telling `nmrpflash` that it's still busy flashing.

+Do not reboot your device at this time, because flashing is probably still in progress (sometimes indicated by flashing LEDs).
+Only when nmrpflash says `Reboot your device now.` you can assume that the process has finished.

 ###### "Timeout while waiting for ACK(0)/OACK."